Huntsman’s Copse

 Strange-looking shield.
 Found at the Undead Execution Ground.
 The coiled chains and spikes cause bleeding but likewise take away its function as a shield.

 The excessive work which erases its original nature isn’t simply for defeating targets.
-It was probably aimed at giving them pain.
+It was probably aimed only to inflict agony.

-The chariot is the product of necromancy as evidenced by both its rider and the two-headed steed pulling it being skeletons.
-Considering the entire facility is run by skeletons raised by necromancers acting from the sidelines, this seems to have been a policy of the Undead hunt since fairly early on.
+The chariot is the product of necromancy as evidenced by the two-headed skeletal steed parading the rider around.
+Considering the entire facility is run by skeletons raised by sorcerers in black acting from the sidelines, this seems to have been a policy of the Undead hunt since fairly early on.
 The chariot’s actual function is simple: circle around the stone circuit and run over any Undead in the way.
-Even accounting for the scythe blades mounted on the wheels of each side, this method of execution is hardly efficient.
-Most Undead might get partially crushed or dismembered the first time, but it would likely take several more circuits before the chariot finally killed them — and that is assuming they would die for good.
+Even accounting for the scythe blades affixed to the wheels, this method of execution is hardly efficient.
+Most Undead might get partially crushed or dismembered the first time, but it would likely take several more circuits before the chariot finally killed them — and that is assuming that they would die for good.
 Any Undead subjected to this would spend their last minutes in repeated agony without any hope of stopping it.
 But that was the goal according to descriptions of weapons derived from its boss soul.
 The necromancers supervising this process do it for their own sadism, which reflects in their work.

-The executioner riding the chariot wears spiky armor to intimidate his victims and has apparently slaughtered countless Undead with glee, but he is ultimately just a figurehead along for the ride.
+The executioner riding the chariot wears spiky armor to intimidate his victims and has apparently slaughtered countless Undead with glee swinging his sickle, but he is ultimately just a figurehead along for the ride.
 The one truly deciding the chariot’s path is the two-headed horse — a “life” created solely for tormenting Undead in the form of a hideous pair of horse skeletons.
-And although there is nothing peculiar about the actual soul, the fact that these skeletal steeds are frothing at the mouth with Dark power — which they can spit out like fire — indicates that the necromancers dabbled with their own humanity to create it.
-Indeed, the soul’s description suggests its form as a mad horse focused solely on torturing Undead embodies the will of its owner; the manifestation may have even consumed said creator.
-The text asserts the chariot to be ruler of the execution ground, reducing the now Hollow necromancers themselves to cogs in their own machine.
+And while there may be nothing peculiar about the actual soul, the fact that this skeletal steed is frothing at the mouths with Dark power indicates that the necromancers dabbled with their own humanity to create it.
+It might be more accurate to say their victims’ humanity, for we see curse pots fill a cave where sorcerers perform their necromancy.
+As part of preparing a skeleton to reanimate, dark souls are apparently extracted from the bodies they did kill for later use or study.
+In short, they were more than happy to utilize taboo powers, especially if it involved their darker impulses.

 Personal armor of the executioner of the Undead Execution Ground.
 Has thorns for daunting.